probabl-ai/sklearn-ragger-duck/doc/user_guide/text_scraping.rst

 API documentation
 =================

-We refer to "API documentation" to the following documentation entry point: https://scikit-learn.org/stable/modules/classes.html.
+We refer to "API documentation" as the following documentation entry point: https://scikit-learn.org/stable/modules/classes.html.

 It corresponds to the documentation of each class and function implemented in